-- ☐ The Diffie-Hellman key exchange was first published in the landmark paper [DH76], which also introduced the fundamental idea of asymmetric cryptography - ☐ The DH exchange in its basic form enables two parties A and B to agree upon a shared secret using a public channel: - □ Public channel means, that a potential attacker E (E stands for eavesdropper) can read all messages exchanged between A and B - □ It is important, that A and B can be sure, that the attacker is not able to alter messages, as in this case he might launch a man-in-the-middle attack - The mathematical basis for the DH exchange is the problem of finding discrete logarithms in finite fields - □ The DH exchange is not an asymmetric encryption algorithm, but is nevertheless introduced here as it goes well with the mathematical flavor of this lecture... :o)
+- The Diffie-Hellman key exchange was first published in the landmark paper [DH76], which also introduced the fundamental idea of asymmetric cryptography - □ The DH exchange in its basic form enables two parties A and B to agree upon a shared secret using a public channel: - Public channel means, that a potential attacker E (E stands for eavesdropper) can read all messages exchanged between A and B - It is important, that A and B can be sure, that the attacker is not able to alter messages, as in this case he might launch a man-in-the-middle attack - The mathematical basis for the DH exchange is the problem of finding discrete logarithms in finite fields - The DH exchange is not an asymmetric encryption algorithm, but is nevertheless introduced here as it goes well with the mathematical flavor of this lecture... :o)

-- □ Definition: finite groups - \square A group (S, \oplus) is a set S together with a binary operation \oplus for which the following properties hold: - Closure: For all $a, b \in S$, we have $a \oplus b \in S$ - Identity: There is an element $e \in S$, such that $e \oplus a = a \oplus e = a$ for all $a \in S$ - Associativity: For all $a, b, c \in S$, we have $(a \oplus b) \oplus c = a \oplus (b \oplus c)$ - Inverses: For each $a \in S$, there exists a unique element $b \in S$, such that $a \oplus b = b \oplus a = e$ - □ If a group (S, \oplus) satisfies the commutative law $\forall a, b \in S$: $a \oplus b = b \oplus a$ then it is called an Abelian group - □ If a group (S, \oplus) has only a finite set of elements, i.e. $|S| < \infty$, then it is called a finite group is a finite abelian group
+- Definition: finite groups - □ A group (S, \oplus) is a set S together with a binary operation \oplus for which the following properties hold: - Closure: For all $a, b \in S$, we have $a \oplus b \in S$ - Identity: There is an element e ∈ S, such that e ⊕ a = a ⊕ e = a for all a ∈ S - Associativity: For all $a, b, c \in S$, we have $(a \oplus b) \oplus c = a \oplus (b \oplus c)$ - Inverses: For each a ∈ S, there exists a unique element b ∈ S, such that a ⊕ b = b ⊕ a = e - □ If a group (S, \oplus) satisfies the commutative law $\forall a, b \in S$: $a \oplus b = b \oplus a$ then it is called an Abelian group - If a group (S, ⊕) has only a finite set of elements, i.e. |S| < ∞, then it is called a finite group